 Reed: That’s not for me.
 I’m not gonna!
 No!
 No!
 No!

 June: You’re not gonna dream?

 Reed: I’m just gonna dream and not find it.
 Because dreams don’t show up.
 You don’t want to find your dream, because my dad says they never show up when you find them.

 June: Oh.
 I will find mine.

-So what can we conclude about children’s conversations by simply looking at this one?
-Although we cannot see inside their heads, we have these agreements.
+So what can we conclude about children’s conversations by looking at Marriage #1 and #2?
+Although we cannot know everything, we had these agreements.